 For the project get_net_line, I wrote a function in C that - well - gets the next line from a text file.
-Click below to directly see the result.
-Keep reading to learn more about my experience writing this thing.
+See the file below for an more extensive description of the project.\

 After reading the subject for the first time, I was excited to get started.
 It felt like a challenge, but I thought also shouldn't be too hard.
 (Spoiler: I overestimated myself a little there.)

 I started by writing the main function, called get_next_line() and calling imaginary functions in it, so I could get an idea of the skeleton and then I would implement them.
 This went actually better than expected, and I had a proof of concept in a few days, but there were still bugs present.

 The first version of my code would basically execute the following steps:

 - Allocate memory the size of the buffer size of the read() to read into

 - Search for the newline character in the memory

 - If none is found, then allocate the same amount of memory again and read to it again

 - Search for the newline character in this memory

 - If none is found, make a new string by joining them together using strjoin() and free the two old strings